cezarmathe/smartplug-backend/README.md

+#	SmartPlug - server side code
-# smartplug-backend
+#
-Server-side code for the SmartPlug product developed by PGang 2.0 during "Descopera-ti pasiunea in IT" project, 2018.
+## Server-side code for the SmartPlug product developed by PGang 2.0 during "Descopera-ti pasiunea in IT" project, 2018.
+#
+#